 The main target of the FS2 simulations is to jointly reproduce the observed number density of galaxies and their clustering.
 The luminosity assignment process involves fitting the luminosity function distribution of satellite galaxies within each halo defined in Eq.~(\ref{eq:CLF_halo_satellites}).
-Inadequate fitting due to limitations in the adopted model can lead to substantial discrepancies between the total luminosity distribution obtained in the mock catalogue and that observed.
-Then, in order to evaluate the performance of our mocks, we compare the obtained LF with the adopted observed relations.
-To perform this comparison, in the case of the FS2-Deep, we populate a subset of haloes in the snapshot at $z=0$ within a sub-box with length $200 \, \hMpc$ without a cut in mass to reach up to the mock magnitude limit.
-In Fig.~\ref{fig:fs2_LF} we compare the LF obtained from the mock catalogues compared with the observed LF taken as reference, $\Phi_\mathrm{obs}$.
+Inadequate fitting due to limitations in the adopted model can produce substantial discrepancies between the total luminosity distribution obtained in the mock catalogue and that observed.
+Then, to evaluate the performance of our mocks, we compared the obtained LF with the adopted observed relations.
+To perform this comparison, in the case of the FS2-Deep, we populated a subset of haloes in the snapshot at $z=0$ within a sub-box with length $200 \, \hMpc$ without a cut in mass to reach up to the mock magnitude limit.
+In Fig.~\ref{fig:fs2_LF} we show the comparison between the LF obtained from the mock catalogues and the observed LF taken as reference, $\Phi_\mathrm{obs}$.
 The residuals are associated with the parameter fitting involved in assigning satellite luminosities.
-In particular, the discontinuity at $\logten [L_{r}^{0.1} /(h^{-2} \, L_{\odot})] = 9$ arises from the way the SDSS luminosity function is parametrized, where a power-law component is added below that luminosity to the standard Schechter function, introducing a discontinuity in its derivative.
+In particular, the discontinuity at $\logten [L_{r}^{0.1} /(h^{-2} \, L_{\odot})] = 9$ arises from the way the SDSS luminosity function is parametrised, where a power-law component is added below that luminosity to the standard Schechter function, introducing a discontinuity in its derivative.
 We notice a substantial improvement in reproducing the expected number density of galaxies for the mocks produced in this work in comparison with the previous FS2-Wide mock version (\citetalias{Castander2024}).